3TUSK/FrogCraft-Rebirth/README.md

 Click [here][TriTChemLab] for more details.

 #### License
-Currently the license is MIT temporarily.
-At least I got touch on original author (Rikka) and he permitted the right to use original codes.
-Textures are still not sure.
+FrogCraft: Rebirth is licensed under [the MIT License](./LICENSE_FrogCraft_Rebirth) Textures are still not sure.
 If necessary I will remove them immediately.

 #### Credits
 Credits to ueyudiud for generous consultant.